-If you use my doll templates and would like to share your images with me for this web page, please feel free to email me at:
+If you use my templates in a project and would like to share your images with me for this web page, please feel free to email me at: EnchantedGallery@gmail.com with the

-EnchantedGallery@gmail.com along with your name and any website link you would like included.
+doll pictures.
+Include your name and any website link you would like displayed with your photo.
 Thank you :)

 |Shown above with the straight arms option (template also has

 jointed arm pair option if more movement is desired.)
 The